Flavonoids in Florida Orange Juice

 Carotenoids are yellow, orange and red pigments found in abundance in citrus and include:

-- reducing risk of many cancers including breast and prostate cancer
+- reducing risk of many cancers including breast and prostate cancer19,20

-- increasing breastmilk concentrations of carotenoids and vitamin A
+- increasing breastmilk concentrations of carotenoids and vitamin A26,27

-Citrus contains different types of carotenoids, including beta-carotene and beta-cryptoxanthin, which form vitamin A in the body.
-Vitamin A is necessary for normal eyesight, reproduction, growth and development, cell health, gene expression, and immune function.9 Oranges and orange juice are one of the main contributors of beta-cryptoxanthin in the U.S. diet.10
+Within citrus are many carotenoids including beta-carotene, alpha-carotene, and beta-cryptoxanthin which can form vitamin A in the body.
+Vitamin A is necessary for normal eyesight, reproduction, growth and development, cell health, gene expression, and immune function.28 Oranges and 100% orange juice are one of the main contributors of beta-cryptoxanthin in the U.S. diet.29

 - 20-82 mcg of beta-carotene